hjr3/hjr3.github.io/_posts/2014-01-04-hypermedia-services-and-mvc.md

     name: fullName
 ```

 The user class is serialized into the correct media type based on the description.
-The relations describe how the user relates to other resources in the API.
-The properties describe how to represent the resource to the client.
-In this case, we do not show first and last name separate.
+The `relations` section describes how the user relates to other resources in the API.
+The `properties` section describes how to show the resource to the client.
+In this case, we do not show first and last name separate properties but instead show one `name` property.
 More importantly, we do not include the user_id in the response.
 It is probably not important to the client what the user id is, except to create URLs.
 We have the relations to avoid client-side URL generation though.
 Also, notice how the addresses are embedded in the representation of a user.
 The serializer would look up how to represent the address and serialize it accordingly.

 The above DSL is loosely based on the [Symfony 2 HATEOAS bundle](http://hateoas-php.org/) that we use at HauteLook.
 Reading through the documentation you may notice that it uses funky PHP annotations.
 This is just a preference of the maintainers.
 There is also built-in support to use separate PHP or XML files to describe the view.